Honda ATC250R

-The ATC250R is a high-performance, three-wheeled ATV produced by Honda from 1981 to 1986.
-Cited at the first high performance ATC introduced, production began with an air-cooled, 248 cc single-cylinder two-stroke engine, but would see a liquid-cooled, 246 cc engine by 1985.
+The ATC250R is a high-performance, three-wheeled ATV produced by Honda from 1981 to 1987.
+Cited as the first high performance ATC introduced, production began with an air-cooled, 248 cc single-cylinder two-stroke engine, but would see a liquid-cooled, 246 cc engine by 1985.
 All model years were fully suspended and adjustable, using air-assisted front forks and a single, remote reservoir gas-charged rear shock.
-1981-1982 models offered 6.7 inches of front suspension travel and 4.3 inches in the rear, 1983-1984 offered 8.7 inches in front and 8.1 inches rear, while post-1985 Models allowed 9.8 inches of travel.
+1981–1982 models offered 6.7 inches of front suspension travel and 4.3 inches in the rear, 1983–1984 offered 8.7 inches in front and 8.1 inches rear, while post-1985 models allowed 9.8 inches of travel.
 All model years also used a gear-driven counter-balancer to reduce engine vibration.
 Dual disc brakes were used on all model years, with the exception of the 1981, which used a front disc and a rear drum.

-1st Generation (1981-1982)
+First generation (1981-1982)

 The introduction of the 1981 ATC250R marked a milestone in off-road history, as it was the first two-stroke ATC designed specifically for racing.
 While ATC racing was in its infancy, racers had to rely on Honda's ATC110 and ATC185 models on the racetrack.
 Both of these four-stroke models were sluggish and poorly suspended when compared to the 2-stroke ATC250R, which borrowed heavily from the Honda CR250R motocross line.